-The accident that killed Dorothy -- involving an oak tree, a sun porch and some elusive biscuits -- leaves Aaron bereft and the house a wreck.
+The accident that killed Dorothy – involving an oak tree, a sun porch and some elusive biscuits – leaves Aaron bereft and the house a wreck.
 As those around him fuss and flap and bring him casserole after casserole, Aaron ploughs on.
-He busies himself with work at the family firm, a publisher with a successful line in 'Beginner's Guides' to every stage and aspect of life.
-But then Dorothy starts to materialize in the oddest places.
+But then Dorothy starts to materialise in the oddest places.
 At first, she only comes for a short while, leaving Aaron longing for more.
-Gradually she stays for longer, and as they talk they also bicker and the cracks that were present in their perfectly ordinary marriage start to reappear...
+Gradually she stays for longer, and as they talk, they also bicker and the cracks that were present in their perfectly ordinary marriage start to reappear...

 We asked you to share your reading highlights from this year.
 Here's what you couldn't put down.

 Redhead by the Side of the Road and Burnt Sugar are among the 13 novels vying for the world's most prestigious literary award.